 Executive Director & CEO, AmCham Peru

-Aldo R. Defilippi is a PhD candidate in Economics at Boston University.
-He earned two MAs in Economic Policy and in Economic Development.
-He studied Economics at the Universidad del Pacífico in Lima, and attended the CEO’s Program at Kellogg’s Graduate School of Management at Northwestern University, Chicago.
+Aldo R. Defilippi is a PhD candidate in economics at Boston University.
+He earned two MAs in economic policy and economic development.
+He studied economics at the Universidad del Pacífico in Lima, and attended the CEO’s Program at Kellogg’s Graduate School of Management at Northwestern University, Chicago.
 Since 2002, he has been Managing Director of the American Chamber of Commerce of Peru (AmCham Peru).
-He is Chairman of the Peruvian Cancer Foundation (FPC) and the Association of Binational Chambers of Commerce of Peru (ACCB), and a member of the board of directors for several private companies.
+He is Chairman of the Peruvian Cancer Foundation (FPC) and the Association of Binational Chambers of Commerce of Peru (ACCB), as well as a member of the board of directors for several private companies.

-The main challenge is to learn the country, the culture, and the availability of good or services.
-You do not usually engage in business immediately when you go to a country.
+The main challenge is to learn the country, the culture, and the availability of goods or services.
+Companies do not usually engage in business immediately when they go to a country.
 The first step is getting to know the potential partners.
 The second challenge is to improve the institutions and to reduce the bureaucratic procedures, help businesses, investors, producers, and consumers.
 We have to make things easier.
-Third, we still lack a lot of infrastructure—Peru clearly needs more airports, ports, and roads.
+Third, we still lack a great deal of infrastructure—Peru clearly needs more airports, ports, and roads.
 The country has developed greatly over the past 20 years, with an expanding middle class and reduced levels of poverty.
 However, as the country grows, it also needs better infrastructure, institutions, services, and qualified people.
-In summary, the country has developed, but still faces a long process with many challenges.
-It still has to fight to reduce poverty even further, but with stability and openness of the economy, we will be able to attract investment and create more jobs.
+In summary, the country has developed, but its still faces a long process with many challenges.
+It still has to fight to reduce poverty even more, but with stability and openness of the economy, we will be able to attract investment and create more jobs.
 It is a difficult process, but the results will be rewarding.
 The country has to continue doing the right things.
 Sometimes, politicians forget that the best way to fight poverty is by attracting investment.

 By sponsoring our events you are able to best participate in the discussions that matter to you, as well as gain unique networking opportunities.